mcpcpc/kirc/index.md

 ## Getting Started

 Hop over to our [Getting Started](./install.html) page for installation and usage instructions.
 When you are done, check out our [Support Documentation](./documentation.html) for additional protocol (i.e Tor netowrk, TLS/SSL, etc.) support and/or tips-and-tricks.

+## New to IRC?

+Learning a new tool or protocol can be intimidating!
+Check out the [Beginner's Guide](./howto.html) to walk you through some of the basics and get you up and running.